brianalegre/09-NodeJS-Homework/assets/js/readme.md

 - [Questions](#Questions)

 ## Description
-Creates a README File thru a node.js CLI
+- Creates a README file thru a node.js CLI

 ## Preview
 - Link to preview GIF

 ## Installation
-Copy the repository to your system, install inquirer, run: node index.js
+- Copy the repository to your system, npn install

 ## Usage
-- creating a README File
+- Quickly and Easily create a README.md for your project

 ## Contributing
 - Be consistent, be kind, be patient

 ## Test Instructions
-- In the terminal window
+- In the terminal window, run: node index.js

 ## Questions
 Questions?
 Concerns?
 Contact Me Below: